lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-image-extract-pixelvalues.rst

 ..
+This is the beginning of a new tutorial focussing on learning to study variability using features of the Rubin Portal

+..
 Review the README on instructions to contribute.
 ..
 Review the style guide to keep a consistent approach to the documentation.
 ..
 Static objects, such as figures, should be stored in the _static directory.
 Review the _static/README on instructions to contribute.